GfSE/SAF-Specification/contributing.md

-# How to contribute to SAF
+# How To Contribute to SAF?

 The SAF Specification is published as markdown documentation in the SAF-Specification github repository.
 It is generated from a model.